jjkirn/sliver-c2/notes/part2.md

 ---
 Back on Kali VM.

-Copy the "wutai_loader.exe" file to the Kali machine at the "www" directory and rename it OneDriveUploader.exe
+Copy the "wutai_loader.exe" file to the Kali machine at the "www" directory and rename it OneDriveUploader.exe:
 ```
 ┌──(jim㉿kali)-[~/Desktop/active_directory/hacks/www]
 └─$ mv wutai_loader.exe OneDriveUpdater